UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Create your Azure Stack Admin (Subscription Owner) Credentials
 # Note: This account CAN but does not have to be, the same as your Public Azure Account
 $AzsUsernameAdmin = "<username>@<myDirectoryTenantName>"
 $AzsUserPasswordAdmin = ConvertTo-SecureString '<your password>' -AsPlainText -Force
-  $AzsCredAdmin = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzsUsernameAdmin,$AzsUserPasswordAdmin
+$AzsCredAdmin = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzsUsernameAdmin, $AzsUserPasswordAdmin

 # Login to Azure Stack as Admin (Subscription Owner)
 Login-AzureRmAccount -EnvironmentName $AzureStackEnvironment -Credential $AzsCredAdmin